ovh/ai-training-examples/jobs/flask/hello-world/README.md

 ![image](tree-flask-app.png)

-First, you have to create the folder named `models_train` and this is where you can store the weights generated after your trainings.
-You are free to put as many weight files as you want in the `models_train` folder.

-**Then you can use the code above !**

 ### Build the Docker image from the Dockerfile

 Launch the following command from the **Dockerfile** directory to build your application image: